sblauth/cashocs/docs/source/demos/shape_optimization/shape_poisson/doc_shape_poisson.rst

     sop.solve()

-A picture of the corresponding optimized geometry is given by
+The optimized geometry looks like this

 .. image:: opt_mesh_poisson.png